awsdocs/aws-greengrass-developer-guide/doc_source/ml-dlc-console.md

    sudo apt-get dist-upgrade
    ```

-1. Install the picamera interface for the camera module and other Python libraries that are required for this tutorial\.
+1. <a name="install-picamera-step"></a>Install the `picamera` interface for the camera module and other Python libraries that are required for this tutorial\.

    ```
-   sudo apt-get install -y python-dev python-setuptools python-pip python-picamera
+   sudo apt-get install -y python3-dev python3-setuptools python3-pip python3-picamera
    ```

+   Validate the installation:
+   + Make sure that your Python 3\.7 installation includes pip\.

+     ```
+     python3 -m pip
+     ```

+     If pip isn't installed, download it from the [pip website](https://pip.pypa.io/en/stable/installing/) and then run the following command\.

+     ```
+     python3 get-pip.py
+     ```
+   + Make sure that your Python version is 3\.7 or higher\.

+     ```
+     python3 --version
+     ```

+     If the output lists an earlier version, run the following command\.

+     ```
+     sudo apt-get install -y python3.7-dev
+     ```
+   + Make sure that Setuptools and Picamera installed successfully\.

+     ```
+     sudo -u ggc_user bash -c 'python3 -c "import setuptools"' sudo -u ggc_user bash -c 'python3 -c "import picamera"'
+     ```

+     If the output doesn't contain errors, the validation is successful\.
+**Note**
+If the Python executable installed on your device is `python3.7`, use `python3.7` instead of `python3` for the commands in this tutorial\.
+Make sure that your pip installation maps to the correct `python3.7` or `python3` version to avoid dependency errors\.

 1. Reboot the Raspberry Pi\.